 - How much child support should be ordered; and

 Complaint for Paternity.
-If you mainly need the court to determine who is (or who is not) the father of a child, (such as by having a DNA test), if you need to change who is named as the father on the birth certificate, or if you need to do anything else about paternity, you can file this complaint.
+If you mainly need the court to determine who is (or who is not) the father of a child, you can file this complaint as long as the child is age 20 or younger.
 Any person who is named on the birth certificate or who claims to be a parent must be listed as a Defendant, so you may need to name multiple Defendants if there is more than one potential/named father.

-You have the option to ask the court to make custody orders as well once paternity is settled.
+You can ask the court to make custody orders as well once paternity is settled.
 The judge usually must set child support once paternity is established, even if you don't ask for it.

 If you file a Complaint for Paternity, you are encouraged to also file a motion to set a court hearing where the judge can hear from all parties to try and figure out paternity.
 You can file a Motion to Establish Paternity and/or for DNA Testing, and you can learn more about that process on the Temporary Orders page.

-You can request this injunction when you file your papers.
+This is an optional injuction you can request when you file your papers.
 The injunction prevents both you and the other party from doing the following while the case is going on:

 - You cannot cancel or change the insurance plans.

 - You cannot harass each other, the children, each other’s relatives, or family pets.